webmasterCCB/CCBwebsite/about.md

 ## Welcome to Classic City Band

-Classic City Band is Athens, Georgia's premier community concert band.
-We are a group of dedicated volunteer musicians who share a passion for performing quality concert band literature.
+Classic City Band is Athens-Clark County's official municipal concert band, now celebrating our <strong>50th year of music!</strong>.
+We are a group of dedicated 100% volunteer musicians who share a passion for performing quality concert band literature.

-### Our Mission

-To provide outstanding musical experiences for both our musicians and our community through performances of diverse and engaging repertoire.

-### Our History

-[Add your band's history here - when founded, major milestones, notable performances, etc.]

-Classic City Band has been a cornerstone of the Athens music community for many years, performing concerts throughout the year and enriching our community with quality music.

-### What We Play

-Our repertoire includes:
-- Classical transcriptions and original band works
-- Contemporary compositions by living composers
-- Popular music arrangements
-- Movie and Broadway themes
-- March literature
-- World music

-### Our Conductor
+### The Classic City Band Director: Michael Brewer
+Michael Brewer is a lifelong Classic City resident; he was born in Athens and has lived in or near the area his entire life, playing in the Classic City Band while he was in high school.
+Mr. Brewer is currently employed as a Web Developer at the University of Georgia, and is also a board member and secretary of the US PostgreSQL Association.
+A Phi Beta Kappa, summa cum laude graduate of UGA, with degrees in music and mathematics, Mr. Brewer was a member of Phi Mu Alpha Sinfonia music fraternity.
+He has played trombone for the Athens Symphony for the last 20 years; he also directs the Athens Brass Choir, a community brass ensemble he founded in 2002.
+He has studied instrumental conducting with Albert Ligotti, H. Dwight Satterwhite, and Mark Parker.
+A member of the American Society of Composers, Authors and Publishers (ASCAP), his compositions have been performed at UGA, Brevard Music Center, and the Interlochen Arts Camp; his arrangement A Christmas Carol Sing Along has been performed by the Athens Symphony on their Christmas concerts for the past several years, and he recently composed, orchestrated the score, and directed the pit orchestra for a one-act musical drama, Song of a Child.

 [Add information about your conductor(s) here - biography, credentials, photo]